Case Study

 Explore the Book

 If your review meetings feel more like auditions than advisory conversations, the problem is positioning — not performance.
-The Standing Gap Score diagnostic identifies precisely where your market position is creating friction and where clarifying it would change how clients see you before the conversation begins.
+The free masterclass is where that diagnosis begins — one session to understand precisely where your practice is breaking down and what the path forward requires.